Last updated on September 9th, 2023 by Jules Winnfield

 Vanilla sweet cream plus cold foam plus cold brew coffee equals the perfect summer drink that you’ll be craving year round.
 And as we don’t always have the chance to get to a Starbucks, this copycat recipe can help you make cold foam, right at home.

-In fact, this recipe is so good you might never need to visit a Starbucks again (our secret end goal for you!).
+In fact, this recipe is so good you might never need to visit a Starbucks again (our secret end goal for you…but we’re not holding our breaths!).
 The simple ingredients give that perfect sweetness, with none of the artificial flavorings you get from store bought.

 If you’ve found yourself sipping a vanilla sweet cream cold brew and wondered how to make sweet cream cold foam yourself that is velvety in texture like Starbucks does (magical, right?), then wonder no more.
 We have all the answers you need.